 I am taking an example of a 1-D image which will be easier to explain.

 As you can see in the above figure, a simple 1-d image with black color has low intensity and white has high intensity.
-And above that image its graph of intensity pixel values and in derivatives itself we take derivatives of pixel matrix.
+And above that image is its graph of intensity pixel values, and in derivatives itself, we take derivatives of the pixel matrix.

-So, if will take derivate of the above image it will like as -:
+So, it will take derivate of the above image.
+It will like as:

-So, comes Laplacian gradient works on a double derivative.
+So, the Laplacian gradient works on a double derivative.
 It marks the edge where there are zero crossings of a single derivative and double derivative.

-So, in the above graph, we have both single and double derivative, and the double derivative is crossing at zero you can see is the point where edge is detected.
+So, in the graph above, we have both single and double derivatives, and with the double derivative crossing at zero, you can see the point where the edge is detected.

 They work on single derivatives with some approximation.
-So, it works separately for horizontal and vertical directions as you can check below in the example.
+So, it works separately for horizontal and vertical directions.
+You can check it in the below example.

 It chooses a different kernel for a horizontal and vertical detector.

-Laplacian is computationally efficient as it uses one kernel while Sobel uses two separate kernels.
-Laplacian works on double derivatives and most precise in detecting edges while Sobel works on single derivative and works on approximation.
+Laplacian is computationally efficient as it uses one kernel, while Sobel uses two separate kernels.
+Laplacian works on double derivatives and is most precise in detecting edges, while Sobel works on single derivatives and works on approximation.

 Input image is -: